demergent-labs/kybra/the_kybra_book/src/candid.md

 #### func

+WARNING: `Func` currently [causes type errors in VS Code](https://github.com/demergent-labs/kybra/issues/229).
+Get around this by ending your `Func` type declaration with the following comment: `# type: ignore`

 The Kybra type `Func` corresponds to the [Candid type func](https://internetcomputer.org/docs/current/references/candid-ref#type-func---) and at runtime will become a Python tuple with two elements, the first being an [ic-py Principal](https://github.com/rocklabs-io/ic-py) and the second being a [Python str](https://docs.python.org/3/library/stdtypes.html#textseq).
 The `ic-py Principal` represents the `principal` of the canister/service where the function exists, and the `str` represents the function's name.

 Note that an explicit `TypeAlias` must be used when defining a `func`.